samisnotinsane/samisnotinsane.github.io/_posts/2020-07-05-flutter-google-maps.markdown

 # Steps
 First, let's break the task down by visual features, going from top to bottom.
 We will need a:

-1. Card which takes up roughly half of screen length.
+1. Card which takes up roughly half of screen length
+2. Loading animation to show before the map loads
-2. Map with a custom colour scheme centered on device current location
+3. Map with custom colour scheme centered on device current location

-Note: I encourage you to code and follow along but as a reminder all code is available in my [geo_maps](https://github.com/samisnotinsane/flutter-bites/tree/master/geo_maps) repo.
+Note: I encourage you to follow along and code, but as a reminder, all code is available in my [GitHub repository](https://github.com/samisnotinsane/flutter-bites/tree/master/geo_maps).

 # Constructing the bottom sheet